Skip to main content

 Separation of powers, Article III and Amendment 582 of the Constitution of Alabama of 1901, combined into one section in modernized language but no substantive change, Article III and Amendment 582 repealed and Article III added

-This proposed constitutional amendment would repeal Article III and Amendment 582 and add a new Article III combining the substance of the repealed provisions in modernized language without making any substantive change.
+• Repeals Article III and Amendment 582 and adds a new Article III with modernized language that mirrors the current separation of powers without substantive change.

 Subjects